HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Whitespace

 Repeated whitespace is not meaningful within FSH files (except within string literals).
+New lines are considered whitespace.
 This:

 ```
 Profile:  SecondaryCancerCondition